Last fact-checked: 18 November 2020

 The easiest means of traveling to Mexico is by plane, with hundreds of flights available daily from many cities throughout the United States.
 There are also direct flights available from most major European airports and even some from Asia, although if you are flying from Australia or New Zealand you will need to fly into Los Angeles first and change to a connecting flight from there into Mexico.

 If you choose to drive into Mexico, be aware that your US automobile insurance will not be valid across the border, but it is relatively easy to obtain the necessary cover before you travel.
 If driving a foreign plated vehicle, you will not be allowed entry into Mexico without the necessary permits.
-Again, this is a relatively straightforward process and can even be completed at border checkpoints.
+This is a relatively straightforward process and can even be completed at border checkpoints.
 However, you should be aware that there can be lengthy delays at checkpoints as stringent checks and searches are carried out on most vehicles.

 There are no longer any intercity trains into or out of Mexico, so traveling by rail is not an option.
 However, a train service does run from San Diego to the border of California/Baja California.
 Good intercity bus links with a variety of operators also offer competitive rates that can be booked through a central computerized ticketing system.